 Brazil travel guide to getting around

-Brazil has around 2,500 airports spread throughout the 26 states, so getting here isn’t really a problem.
+Brazil has around 2,500 airports spread throughout the 26 states that’s why getting here isn’t really a problem.
 Besides, most countries have direct flights to Brazil.
 (Except Australia.)

-Although flights can be expensive, tickets to São Paulo and Rio de Janeiro are usually cheaper because of the big offer in these cities.
+Although flights can be expensive, tickets to São Paulo and Rio de Janeiro are usually cheaper because of the big offer in flights to these cities.

 Also, when planning your trip to Brazil, take into consideration the holiday calendar I posted below to avoid national holidays.
-The period around the carnival and summer is considerably costly, but if you plan in advance (6 months+), you should find good deals.
+The period around summer and carnival is considerably costly, but if you plan in advance (6 months+), you should find good deals.

 To travel within Brazil, you can either go by bus, rent a car, or fly.
 Depending on the distance, going by bus is much easier.